8pins/RANC_NEW_ARC/README.md

 2. Modify RTL code, scripts

    Before running any scripts, please check dir path in all `set` commands, and change to your dir path.
-If your run `single_core_sim`, change command `set num_core 5` to `1`, and vice versa.
+If your run `1x1`, change command `set num_core 5` to `1`, and vice versa.

    For RTL code, change parameters in `new_core.v` or `RANCNetworkGrid.v` to the path to `.mem` file